mattparks/Polyorbis/README.md

 # Polyorbis
-My Ludum Dare 38 submission.
+Our Ludum Dare 38 submission.
+Get more info at these places: https://ldjam.com/events/ludum-dare/38/polyorbis and https://equilgame.itch.io/polyorbis